cathydutton/cathydutton.github.io/_drafts/2017-04-01-The-great-css-myth.md

 ### Shorthansd is always better

-margin: 0 0 0 0
-maregin-bottom: 0

-You mat have to overide later

-### There is no scope

-CSS can be scoped using BEM, nested classes of double selector classes.

 ### GLOBL SCOPE IS BAD - The cascade in cascading style shhets is a bad thing

 You hear a lot of grunblings about CSS cascade and it's aparent negative inpacct on styesheets.  the glbal scope can be incerdibaly advantageous - new markup instantly looks and feels right, buttons links and headings are consistent. etc